miRkwood-RNA/miRkwood/README.txt

         Depending on the options you chose for your job you may find some of the following files:

-            your_bed_your_GFF.tar.gz: a BED containing all reads matching to features from your GFF file, for each GFF file that you provided.
+            your_bed_your_GFF.tar.gz: a compressed BED containing all reads matching to features from your GFF file, for each GFF file that you provided.

-            your_bed_multimapped.tar.gz: a BED containing all reads from your input BED file mapping at less than --min-read-positions-nb positions or more than --max-read-positions-nb positions.
+            your_bed_multimapped.tar.gz: a compressed BED containing all reads from your input BED file mapping at less than --min-read-positions-nb positions or more than --max-read-positions-nb positions.

-            your_bed_miRNAs.tar.gz: a BED containing all reads from your input BED file corresponding to miRNAs present in miRBase.
+            your_bed_miRNAs.tar.gz: a compressed BED containing all reads from your input BED file corresponding to miRNAs present in miRBase.

-            your_bed_orphan_clusters.tar.gz: a BED containing all reads from your input BED file that fall into a peak but that don't correspond to a valid miRNA candidate.
+            your_bed_orphan_clusters.tar.gz: a compressed BED containing all reads from your input BED file that fall into a peak but that don't correspond to a valid miRNA candidate.

-            your_bed_orphan_hairpins.tar.gz: a BED containing all candidates
-                with a quality score of 0 and no conservation.
+            your_bed_orphan_hairpins.tar.gz: a compressed BED containing all candidates with a quality score of 0 and no conservation.
 By default these candidates are excluded from final results, but you can change this behaviour with flag option --no-filter-bad-hairpins.